The Silhouette

 Never seen him that happy.

+They married soon after at this chapel in Arkansas near her parents' homes.
 How beautiful did she look on her wedding day?
 The main thing is she just looked so happy.
-That was really important to me.

 Debbie and Lars embraced the contented rhythms of married life, spending weekends with family, enjoying the outdoors, and her dog Cody.

 But after two years together, things started to change.
-Debbie got a coveted promotion to vice president.
+Debbie got a coveted promotion to vice president that was going to entail more traveling and a lot more working too

-Big responsibilities, more pay, but less time at home, less time with Lars.
+big responsibilities more pay but less time at home less time with lars

-Debbie's beloved Cody slept on the floor beside her.
+october 9th 2015 debbie recently back from a business trip went to bed early for a morning tennis game Debbie's beloved Cody slept on the floor beside her.
 The shades were down.

 Lars joined them a little past midnight.
 Four hours passed.